UV Fused Silica Plano-Convex Lenses, AR Coated: 350 - 700 nm

 - AR Coating for the 350 - 700 nm Range

-These UV-Grade Fused Silica Plano-Convex lenses, which are available in Ø2 mm, Ø3 mm, Ø1/2", and Ø1" sizes, have an AR coating for the 350 - 700 nm range deposited on both surfaces.
+These UV-Grade Fused Silica Plano-Convex lenses are available in diameters from Ø2 mm to Ø75 mm sizes (see table to the right), and have AR coatings for the 350 - 700 nm range deposited on both surfaces.
 UV-grade fused silica offers high transmission in the deep UV and exhibits virtually no laser-induced fluorescence (as measured at 193 nm), making it an ideal choice for applications from the UV to the near IR.
 In addition, UV fused silica has better homogeneity and a lower coefficient of thermal expansion than N-BK7.

 Plano-convex lenses can focus a collimated beam or collimate light from a point source.
 To minimize the introduction of spherical aberration, a collimated light source should be incident on the curved surface of the lens when being focused and a point light source should be incident on the planar surface when being collimated.
 When image quality is not critical, plano-convex lenses can also be used as a substitute for achromatic doublets.